top of page

 Proper navigation and safety gear are essential when venturing into the wild.
 The last thing you want is to get lost or find yourself in an emergency situation without a plan.

 • Maps: A topographic map of the area you plan to explore is vital for navigation.
 Choose OS (Ordnance Survey) maps for the UK, as they provide detailed information on trails, elevations, and terrain.
-Make sure you know how to read a map and compass before setting out.
+Make sure you know how to read a map and a compass before setting out.

 • GPS: While maps are essential, a GPS device or smartphone app can be a useful backup, especially for tracking your location or plotting a route.
 Offline maps (such as those available on apps like AllTrails) are particularly useful if you're venturing into areas with poor signal coverage.
 Also, consider a satellite messenger device, such as the Garmin Mini, so you can contact loved ones even when you have no signal; these devices also have tracking abilities and an SOS function (see review here)